Marilu Henner: Career

-While a student at the University of Chicago in the Hyde Park neighborhood of Chicago, Henner originated the role of Marty Maraschino in the Kingston Mines production of Grease in 1971.
+While a student at the University of Chicago in the Hyde Park neighborhood of Chicago, Henner originated the role of Marty Maraschino in the Kingston Mines Theatre Co. production of Grease in 1971.
 When the show was discovered and moved to Broadway, she was asked to reprise the role; however, she chose instead to play Marty in the national touring company alongside John Travolta, who played Doody.
 Additional Broadway credits for Henner include Over Here! with Travolta, revivals of Pal Joey, Chicago, Social Security, and The Tale of the Allergist's Wife.
 Her first film appearance was in 1977 sleeper-hit Between the Lines, co-starring then-unknowns Jeff Goldblum, Lindsay Crouse, John Heard, and Jill Eikenberry.
 Her second role was opposite Richard Gere in the 1978 film Bloodbrothers.

 Henner came to prominence with the role of Elaine Nardo in the situation comedy Taxi, portraying a single mother working as a cabbie who aspired to work at an art gallery.
 She was the leading lady in the 1982 film Hammett directed by Wim Wenders, produced by Francis Ford Coppola and starring her first husband Frederic Forrest.
 In 1983, Henner starred opposite Burt Reynolds in The Man Who Loved Women, directed by Blake Edwards.
 Reynolds then asked Henner to join the cast of Cannonball Run II later that year along with Shirley MacLaine and Dom DeLuise.
 She was the leading lady in the 1984 film Johnny Dangerously, playing the love interest to Michael Keaton.
 In 1985, she once again appeared alongside John Travolta in Perfect.
 In 1991, she appeared opposite Steve Martin in L.A.
 Story as Trudi, a role for which she received a nomination for an American Comedy Award as the Funniest Supporting Female in a Motion Picture.
 From 1990 through 1994, she appeared opposite Burt Reynolds in the situation comedy Evening Shade, which also starred Ossie Davis and Hal Holbrook.
 She also appeared in Noises Off (1992) and in Man on the Moon (1999), a film about her Taxi co-star Andy Kaufman.
 Henner played herself (as well as herself playing her Taxi character).